niscy-eudiw/eudi-srv-web-trustedlist-manager-py/README.md

      + Add Trust Service Providers: Select Trust Service Providers to be associated with the TSL.
      + Generate and sign Trusted Service List: Generate the XML of the selected TSL (To be able to generate the xml and sign it, the user must associate at least one existing TSP in the system);

-  3. When the user accesses the option List TSL, they will be presented with a list of all the TSLs associated with them.
+  3. When the user accesses the option Manage LoTE, they will be presented with a list of all the TSLs associated with them.
 It contains the following options:
      + Create a new List of Trusted Entities: Create LoTE;
      + Edit LoTE: Update List of Trusted Entities data that are associated to user;
      + Add new language Info: To add new information to the data in different languages;